rkwitt/AGA/README.md

 For the original SUNRGBD metadata, see also [here](http://rgbd.cs.princeton.edu/).

 We will assume, from now own, that the images are unpacked into `/data/images/`.
 The finetuned model has to be put into the `<PATH_TO_FAST_RCNN_DIR>/data/fast_rcnn_models` folder.

 ## Running Fast-RCNN

 Say, you have unpacked the original SUNRGBD images to `/data/images`, i.e., the directory should contain `image_00001.jpg` to `image_10335.jpg`.
-We also assume that you have run *SelectiveSearch* on each image (in MATLAB) and stored the bounding box proposals for each image as `image_00001_ss_boxes.mat` in the same folder (i.e., `/data/images`).
+We also assume that you have run *SelectiveSearch* (see paragraph above) on each image (in MATLAB) and stored the bounding box proposals for each image as `image_00001_ss_boxes.mat` in the same folder (i.e., `/data/images`).

 First, we create a file which contains all image filenames without extension.